header logo

 This article explains how SMS spam filters actually work in the US, what signals carriers evaluate, where most businesses get it wrong, and why filtering often happens silently before anyone notices.

-SMS Filtering Is a System, Not a Rule List
+SMS Filtering Is a System, not a Rule List

 US carriers (AT&T, Verizon, T-Mobile) operate automated filtering systems designed to protect: